echa-ecm/automatic_report_generation_scripts/doc/main.md

 2. After upload, report generation cannot be started from across multiple datasets or dossiers.

-The new Bash script connects to the IUCLID API and allows users to quickly run an updated report without re-uploading the report into the IUCLID Report Manager, and supports starting report generation from multiple datasets and dossiers.
+The new Bash script connects to the [IUCLID API](https://iuclid6.echa.europa.eu/public-api) and allows users to quickly run an updated report without re-uploading the report into the IUCLID Report Manager, and supports starting report generation from multiple datasets and dossiers.

 ## Requirements
 To use and run the report generator  Bash script, you will need:

-- IUCLID 6 installed from version 6.3.1.1 onwards (both Desktop and Server versions can be used)
+- IUCLID 6 installed from version v5.15.0 onwards (both Desktop and Server versions can be used)
 - If using Windows [Git Bash](https://gitforwindows.org/) terminal installed on your local machine
 - If using Linux or Mac you need to install the GNU Zip and GIT utilities into your system and use the provided Terminal application
 - A working FTL report template uploaded into the IUCLID report manager